-I’m here to compile information on the concentration camp prisoners killed at the Bernburg gas murder facility in the context of the "Special Treatment 14 f 13” program.
-We’re planning a new permanent exhibition at the memorial, in which I’d like to show more than just the victims’ names.
+I’m here to compile information on the concentration camp inmates killed at the Bernburg gas murder facility within the framework of “Special Treatment 14 f 13”.
+We’re planning a new permanent exhibition in the memorial, in which I’d like to show more than just the victims’ names.

-The Nazis killed more than 14,000 people in the Bernburg murder facility.
-How many of them were concentration camp prisoners?
+The Nazis killed altogether more than 14,000 persons at the Bernburg murder facility.
+How many of them were concentration camp inmates?

 About 2,500 of them.
-We know their names from transport lists.
+We know the names from transport lists.

-What types of documents are you looking at?
+What types of documents are you looking at here?

-I’ve gotten an overview of the material on the Flossenbürg, Sachenhausen, Neuengamme, and Buchenwald concentration camps, and now I’m working through the lists of names in search of individual documents.
-Letters, for example, but also death certificates with false information about the dates of death and supposed causes of death, such as pneumonia.
-And then there are the inquiries sent to the ITS after 1945 which contain information on the victims.
+I began by gaining an overview of the material on the Flossenbürg, Sachenhausen, Neuengamme and Buchenwald concentration camps.
+Now I’ve started working through the lists of names in search of individual documents.
+Letters, for example, but also death certificates with false information on the dates of death and the supposed causes of death, for example pneumonia or dysentery.
+Frequently, additional information on the respective person is also noted there.
+And then there are also the inquiries sent by the victims’ families to the ITS after 1945, containing information on the victims.